neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 A guide on how to optimize the bus booking process.

-This guide has 3 sections:
+The Bus Booking Optimization Guide starts here with the following 3 parts:
 Part 1: The Basics of Bus Booking Optimization
 Part 2: How to Score $1 Bus Tickets
-Part 3: How to Optimize Bus Choices by Bus Carrier
+Part 3: How to Optimize Bus Bookings by Carrier

 Let’s get started!

-The Basics of Bus Booking Optimization
+## The Basics of Bus Booking Optimization

 1.Use Wanderu instead of searching on Greyhound/Megabus/Boltbus site